 The first step to sending successful SMS is to have a quality list of people to contact.
 Ideally, this will be a list of customers (or potential customers) who have actively chosen to hear from you, as these are the people who’ll be most likely to respond.
 How do you get such a list?
 You build one, with a short code and keyword.

 That’s exactly what many of our customers have done, from local businesses like Lemongrass Thai Restaurant, to big names that you might recognise, like wholesalers Booker.
-They set up a relevant keyword on one of our short codes, for example BOOKER on 60777, and asked their customers to text in if they wanted to receive special offers and promotions from them.
+We set up a business SMS campaign for Booker by setting up a relevant keyword on one of our short codes, for example BOOKER on 60777, and asked their customers to text in if they wanted to receive special offers and promotions from them.
 Booker had over 32,000 customers sign up – whilst a smaller business might not get signups on quite the same scale (Booker have 172 branches!), you can still see great results.

 Imagine if every time you wanted to send a promotion out, you had a contact database full of people who were interested in your business, who actively opted in to get your messages, and who genuinely wanted to read the messages you were sending out.
 That’s what you can do with a short code.